- Though not very often, users have reported that Windows 11 is not detecting the keyboard, and we will tell you how to fix it in this article.

 - Also, find out how to enable the touch (virtual) keyboard in Windows 11.

-The keyboard doesn’t just help you input alphabets, numbers, and special characters but also streamlines our basic use of the PC.
-But, what would you do if Windows 11 is not detecting the keyboard?
+The keyboard doesn’t just help you input alphabets, numbers, and special characters and streamlines our basic use of the PC.
+But what would you do if Windows 11 is not detecting the keyboard?

-The problem has been reported by several users, most after resetting the OS to its factory settings.
+Several readers have reported the problem, most after resetting the OS to its factory settings.
 With the keyboard inaccessible, you are left with pretty much nothing to do.